Linear inverse problems with nonnegativity constraints: singularity of optimisers: Introduction

+This sparsity phenomenon has been observed in optimal control~\cite{Clason2017, Loheac2017}, as well as for the optimisation problem~\eqref{opt_int} when the divergence $D$ is specifically the Kullback--Leibler divergence~\cite{Verdier2020}.
+This divergence and the framework of Radon measures can even be natural from the physical point of view, as is the case in PET where the underlying model is based on Poisson point processes~\cite{Shepp1982, Verdier2021}.

 In the examples above, sparsity (which can arise in the form of Dirac masses) is undesirable as the sought-for image is expected to be at least piecewise smooth.
-In other contexts, sparsity of the signal must be enforced, as is the case for instance in sparse super-resolution~\cite{Denoyelle2017}.
-In the latter case, the situation is completely different as the unknown signal is known to be a sum of (nonnegative Dirac masses) and the aim is to recover their support.
+In other contexts, sparsity of the signal must be enforced, as is the case for instance in sparse super-resolution where Dirac masses are the desired outcome~\cite{Denoyelle2017, Debarre2022}.

+In the latter case, the situation is completely different as the unknown signal is \emph{known} to be a sum of (nonnegative) Dirac masses and the aim is to make sure that the optimisation problem has \emph{at least one minimiser} which is a sum of Dirac masses, thereby hoping to recover the number and support of the unknown discrete measure.
+A very general treatment of the existence of such sparse optimisers has recently been given in~\cite{Boyer2019, Bredies2020}.